GhostKellz/zigzag/README.md

 **Lightning-fast, cross-platform event loop for Zig - optimized for terminal emulators with seamless async runtime integration.**

+> ⚠️ **EXPERIMENTAL LIBRARY - FOR LAB/PERSONAL USE**
+> This is an experimental library under active development.
+It is intended for research, learning, and personal projects.
+The API is subject to change and should not be used in production environments without thorough testing and understanding of its limitations.

 ## ✨ Features

 - 🚀 **Maximum Performance**: io_uring backend with zero-copy I/O operations